Kali Chaudas 2022: Significance, Story, Date and Time

 As per the Hindu calendar, the day before Diwali, the 14th day of the dark fortnight of the month of Ashwin (Kartik month according to North Indian belief), is observed as Kali Chaudas, to worship the fierce Goddess Kali.
 She bestows her devotees with strength and courage to fight evil forces.
 There are also those who worship the Goddess for blessings of supernatural powers which they misuse to harm other people.
-Worshiping Kali also protects you from such evil-doers.
+Worshipping Kali also protects you from such evil-doers.
 Kali Chaudas is also known as Narak Chaturdashi, Narak Nivaran Chaturdashi or Roop Chaudas.
-This year it falls on November 6, 2018.
-Kali Chaudas usually falls three days before Bhai Dooj and six days before Labh Pancham, which are the other two important festival during Diwali.
+This year it falls on October 23, 2022.
+Kali Chaudas usually falls three days before Bhai Dooj and six days before Labh Pancham, which are the other two important festivals during Diwali.

-Seeking The Blessings Of Goddess Kali On Narak Chaturdashi:
+Seeking The Blessings Of Goddess Kali On Kali Chaudas:

 Astrological Significance of Narak Chaturdashi: